-The certification statement (example on right) may appear as a typed or stamped statement on an appropriate entry document or commercial invoice, or on a preprinted attachment to such entry or invoice; or it may be submitted in blanket form to cover all importations of a particular product for a given period (e.g., calendar year).
-If the blanket procedure is used, a certification must be filed with CBP, either at the port of entry or electronically.
+The certification statement (example on right) may appear as a typed or stamped statement on an appropriate entry document or commercial invoice, or on a preprinted attachment to such entry document or invoice; or it may be submitted in blanket form to cover all importations of a particular product for a given period (e.g., calendar year).
+If the blanket procedure is used, a certification must be filed with CBP, either at the port of entry or electronically at the time of entry.